 Rio De Janeiro Nightlife

-Home to Carnival, samba and the Copacabana, it's not surprising that the nightlife in Rio de Janeiro is one of a kind, and Cariocas (Rio's residents) will make a party out of just about any social gathering.
-Whether you're looking for a relaxing bar or lounge to sip on a couple of 'chopps' (draft beer), or you're in the mood for a big night out at a hip and happening dance club, Rio de Janeiro has it all.
+Home to Carnival, samba and Copacabana, it's not surprising that the nightlife in Rio de Janeiro is one of a kind, and Cariocas (Rio's residents) don't need much excuse to party.
+Whether visitors are looking for a relaxing bar or lounge to sip on a couple of chopps (draught beer), or in the mood for a night of dancing, Rio's got it covered.

-A popular way to warm things up is to start off in the cooler early evening at one of the numerous beach bars for a coconut juice or cocktail.
-Head off to one of Rio de Janeiro's trendy beach communities, such as Copacabana, Ipanema or Leblon and explore the bars and clubs, but be warned, some of these places may not grant entry to people wearing shorts and T-shirts or flip-flops.
+A popular way to warm things up is to start at one of the scores of beach bars with a coconut juice or cocktail in the cooler early evening.
+Head off to one of Rio de Janeiro's trendy beach communities, such as Copacabana, Ipanema or Leblon and explore the bars and clubs.
+But be warned, some of these places may not grant entry to people wearing shorts, t-shirts or flip-flops.

-Clubbing in Rio can be expensive, but you can have a cheaper night out by sticking to local drinks.
-Many clubs will charge you for drinks and entry only when you leave, so keep track of what you spend.
-Most clubs have a dress code, so t-shirts and flip flops aren't allowed.
-Each club is different: some will only allow men when accompanied by women, and most will require an ID or passport to enter.
+Clubbing in Rio can be expensive, but a cheaper night out is possible by sticking to local beverages.
+Many establishments will charge patrons for drinks and entry only when they leave, so it's wise to keep track of what one spends.
+Most clubs have a dress code and some will only allow men when accompanied by women, while most will require an ID or passport to enter.

-An alternative to clubs and bars in Rio are the street parties.
-Lapa hosts a street party every Friday and Saturday night near the aqueduct on Avenida Mem de Sá; and Sundays, Mondays and Thursdays are the best nights to head to Gávea, where you'll find music, cheap beer, and many university students on the street in front of the bar Hipódromo.
+An alternative to clubs and bars in Rio are its famous street parties.
+Lapa hosts a street party every Friday and Saturday night near the aqueduct on Avenida Mem de Sá, while Sundays, Mondays and Thursdays are the best nights to head to Gávea, where you'll find music, cheap beer and many university students on the street in front of the bar Hipódromo.

 Become our Rio De Janeiro Travel Expert